-To meet the unique needs of children and youth in the child welfare system and better coordinate their care, several provider organizations are turning to technology.
-There are many innovative technologies emerging that may improve services and outcomes for this special population.
-At the request of the Southern Area Consortium of Human Services (SACHS), this research summary provides information on how these available or evolving technologies are impacting child welfare services as well as examples from other jurisdictions who are effectively leading the use of technology and innovation efforts in their child welfare agencies.
+Several provider organizations are turning to technology to meet the unique needs of children and youth in the child welfare system and better coordinate their care.
+Many innovative technologies are emerging that may improve services and outcomes for this special population.
+At the request of the Southern Area Consortium of Human Services (SACHS), this research summary provides information on how these available or evolving technologies are impacting child welfare services as well as examples from other jurisdictions that are effectively leading the use of technology and innovation efforts in their child welfare agencies.

-This report highlights the use of cloud/web-based information systems and case management tools, mobile technologies in the field (including mobile applications), interagency data-sharing and data-integration efforts, social media platforms, the incorporation of technology into foster parent recruitment and retention efforts, and data/information mining to aid in the application of predictive analytics to inform child welfare practice.
-In addition, this report provides a brief overview of a variety of other emerging technologies that may be beneficial for child welfare agencies including: data visualization software, document management systems, Internet of Things (IoT), location-based services/geofencing, business rules engines (BREs), blockchain and intelligent automation technologies, conversational artificial intelligence platforms, and virtual reality.
+This report highlights the use of cloud/web-based information systems and case management tools, mobile technologies in the field (including mobile applications), interagency data-sharing and dataintegration efforts, social media platforms, the incorporation of technology into foster parent recruitment and retention efforts, and data/information mining to aid in applying predictive analytics to inform child welfare practice.
+In addition, this report provides a brief overview of a variety of other emerging technologies that may be beneficial for child welfare agencies, including data visualization software, document management systems, Internet of Things (IoT), location-based services/geofencing, business rules engines (BREs), blockchain and intelligent automation technologies, conversational artificial intelligence platforms, and virtual reality.

-Most of the technologies described in this report will require transformative changes to agencies including their systems, policies and procedures, program design and implementation, casework practice and protocols, and staff training/workforce development plans.
-In addition, as new technologies develop, child welfare workers will experience distinct benefits and challenges related to the use of these technologies directly or indirectly with their clients.
+Most of the technologies described in this report will require transformative changes to agencies, including their systems, policies and procedures, program design and implementation, casework practice and protocols, and staff training/workforce development plans.
+In addition, as new technologies develop, child welfare workers will experience distinct benefits and challenges related to using these technologies directly or indirectly with their clients.
 "As social work practice and technology continue to become more integrated, there will be a greater need for more research on the impact of these technologies, as well as how child welfare staff and agencies can ethically and effectively manage emerging challenges" (Breyette, 2014).